 Will Buy Now Pay Later Apps hurt my credit score?

 Most don’t check credit when you apply, so signing up won’t hurt your score.
 They don’t report on-time payments either, so you won’t build credit.
-Some report missed payments, damaging your score.
+Some reports missed payments, damaging your score.

 Can I return BNPL purchases?